 - practice skills in a safe, effective and appropriate manner and understand the clinical practice context in which those skills are used.

-- In the first semester of the program, students are assigned to a school-based clinical site one day per week.
+- In the second semester of the program, students are assigned to a school-based clinical site one day per week.

 - Students continue at their initial site for three days per week during the second and third semesters.